HexaCluster/pg_dbms_metadata/README.md

     make installcheck
 ```

-If you just want to try out the extension or if you don't have the privileges to create an extension, you can just import the extension file into the database:
+If you just want to try out the extension or if you don't have the privileges to create an extension, you can just import the extension file into the database.
+But when performing this, the creation of a couple of functions may fail, those with a C function in the backend.
+You can ignore those errors:
 ```
 psql -d mydb -c "CREATE SCHEMA dbms_metadata;"